capncodewash/purdue_into_to_r/Intro_to_R_Week_1.md

-Intro to R - Week 1
+Introduction to R for Data Science (FutureLearn) - Week 1
 ================

-# Introduction to R for Data Science (FutureLearn) - Week 1

 By Graeme West